passport/www.passportjs.org/books/tutorials/mailchain/setup.md

 # Set Up Mailchain

-Before we can let users sign in to our app with web3 email, we need a way to send Mailchain messages.
+Now we need a way to send [Mailchain](https://mailchain.com/) messages from our app.

-For that, we are going to use [Mailchain](https://mailchain.com/).

 For the purposes of this tutorial, we suggest you create a Mailchain account for testing.